-PREREQUISITES: Successful completion of Biology CP or Honors, two additional science courses and approval of the Science Department chairperson.
+PREREQUISITES: Successful completion of Biology CP or Honors, two additional science courses.
 The third science course may be taken concurrently with the Capstone Seminar.

 The sciences of paleontology, anthropology, genetics and biogeography have made great advancements over the last several decades in revealing the complex history of Homo sapiens and our related hominid ancestors.
 This course will give students an opportunity to explore selected topics in these sciences by bringing together diverse lines of evidence as they research the current status of the scientific theories underpinning their own deep biological history.